tribixbite/awesome/README.md

 *   [timescale/rag-is-more-than-vector-search](https://github.com/timescale/rag-is-more-than-vector-search) - Companion repo to "RAG is more than vector search" blog post
 *   [kevinheavey/anchorpy](https://github.com/kevinheavey/anchorpy) - The Python Anchor client.
 *   [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
-*   [cparthiv/annas-torrents](https://github.com/cparthiv/annas-torrents) - Help preserve humanity's knowledge!
-This is a program to download torrent files given an amount of terabytes you would like to help contribute with.
 *   [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - Hunt down social media accounts by username across social networks
 *   [PhrozenIO/Arcane](https://github.com/PhrozenIO/Arcane) - Arcane - A secure remote desktop application for Windows with the     particularity of having a server entirely written in PowerShell and     a cross-platform client (Python/QT6).
 *   [Xpra-org/xpra](https://github.com/Xpra-org/xpra) - Persistent remote applications for X11; screen sharing for X11, MacOS and MSWindows.